SPACE

 year: 1989

-There is a new sense of place in this city.
+There is a new sense of place.
 A new sense of time.
 A new rhythm.

-Our protagonist Nova finds herself thinking along these lines as she observes the Eastern light reflecting off of the arches on the 6th street bridge, dusting them gold.
-We meet her on the road, the charcoal concrete flowing West into the city, far enough away to appear as if the core of skyscrapers all lived on a single plane, dark and pregnant rainclouds far behind them, and it reminds her of a piece of old film clarified by the light of the sun.
+The band of concrete in ahead of her flows West into the city, far enough away to appear as if the skyscrapers all lived on a single plane of glass.
+There are dark and pregnant rainclouds far behind them, and it reminds her of a piece of a photo she once saw in an old book.

-After an early morning at the gym – running, stretching, some light weights – she drives to work on 3rd street in the direction of 110 freeway.
-At a red light on 3rd and Main, she stares blankly at the decrepite structure of the 5 Star Bar on the other side of the street – Beer, Buds, Music, Food – and she remembers a time when she used to play bass in a band with Ryan for drink tickets on nights in the middle of the week.
-An occasional Saturday night if they were lucky.
+She drives on 3rd street in the direction of the 110 and takes notice of the structure of the 5 Star Bar across from her at a red light on Main – Beer, Buds, Music, Food – and she remembers when she used to play bass in a band with Ryan for drink tickets on weeknights with an occasional Saturday night if they were lucky.

-The lights turns green and she accelerates across the intersection and down the street, through the underground tunnel and past Fig, and then merges onto the 110 South.
 Bret Easton Ellis wrote that, “People are afraid to merge in Los Angeles,” and he was absolutely right.
 He actually still is.
 The fear is astounding and it saturates the cool morning air.
-Especially today, after the rain.

-She thinks about techniques to archive collective memory and wonders if she know of any, and does it even fucking matter.
+She thinks about techniques to archive collective memory and wonders if she knows of any, but does it even fucking matter?